Little Black Ants in Bristol TN

 The colonies of little black ants may contain several queens and be heavily populated.
 Generally, little black ant infestations start outside and can be traced back to mulch, stones, a stump, tree, log, fence, or pile of lumber or bricks.
 Indoors, little black ant colonies will nest in wall voids and cabinets, as well as, within and behind foundations and brick or stone veneer.
 When colony populations are at their peak, little black ants may spread throughout a structure quickly, invading every gap and crack or crevice.
 The sight of little black ants inside homes may signal a larger infestation outdoors or within the structure.

-Little Black Ant Behaviors & Dangers
+Little Black Ant Behaviors, Threats, or Dangers

 Need help with Little Black Ant control?